MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/aibuilder.md

 The GPT model is currently in preview and may make mistakes or have biases and other undesirable content.
 Therefore, to ensure that the AI-generated content is accurate, appropriate, and free from bias, always have humans review it.

 Desktop flows recommend you add a **Display message** action with **Yes - No** buttons to require a human review of the generated content.
-A warning will appear if this action doesn't exist.
+A warning appears when this action doesn't exist.
 Learn more about the **Display message** action in [Message boxes actions](display.md).

 :::image type="content" source="media/aibuilder/display-message.png" alt-text="Screenshot of the Display message action that prompts users to review the generated content.":::